 I recently happened upon a website in my personal life that caused me to sit back and think, “Hey, I think that’s SharePoint!”
 Granted, while it’s never a surprise to encounter a SharePoint site in my professional life these days, it’s considerably rarer that I unexpectedly encounter an Internet-facing SharePoint site “in the wild.”
 (Mind you, this is not to suggest that there aren’t lots of them out there, and some of the world’s biggest companies are among them, I’m just saying that in my personal experience, I don’t often trip across new-to-me examples.)

-After following that suggestion, which had been made by my colleague Jeff Kozloff, and then Googling and using some of the methods described in Nirav Sanghvi’s post, How can we Identify a SharePoint Site? (including the one Jeff had initially suggested), as well as comments in response to a similar question at Footprint of IT, I was still unable to ferret out proof of SharePoint existence on any of the suspect sites.
-Bruised but unbroken, and still feeling certain that at least the original site that had sent me down this rabbit hole had to be SharePoint, I went back to the Google well one last time and, using a different search phrase, happened upon the stackoverflow post, Is the website Sharepoint or just .NET?, which then led me to a nifty website/tool (that’s probably familiar to many developers) BuiltWith.com.
+After following that suggestion, which had been made by my colleague Jeff Kozloff, and then Googling and using some of the methods described in Nirav Sanghvi’s post, How can we Identify a SharePoint Site? (including the one Jeff had initially suggested), as well as comments in response to a similar question at Footprint of IT, I was still unable to ferret out proof of SharePoint’s existence on any of the suspect sites.
+Bruised but unbroken and still feeling confident that at least the original site that had sent me down this rabbit hole had to be SharePoint, I went back to the Google well one last time and, using a different search phrase, happened upon the StackOverflow post, Is the website Sharepoint or just .NET?, which then led me to a nifty website/tool (that’s probably familiar to many developers) BuiltWith.com.

 So, what are your favorite (actual) SharePoint sites that you’ve happened upon unexpectedly in the wild?

 The cloud parts are functional components that extend your SharePoint Online environment in Microsoft 365.